royalf1sh/crypto-pay-api/readme.md

 ## Webhooks

-Use Webhooks to get updates for the app, will send an HTTPS POST request to the specified URL, containing a JSON-serialized Update.
+Use Webhooks to get updates for the app, it will send an HTTPS POST request to the specified URL, containing a JSON-serialized Update.
 In case of an unsuccessful request, it will give up after a reasonable amount of attempts.

 If you'd like to make sure that the Webhook request comes from Crypto Pay, recommend using a secret path in the URL, e.g. `https://www.example.com/<token>`.
-Since nobody else knows your bot's token, you can be pretty sure it's us.
+Since nobody else knows your bot's token, you can be pretty sure it's from cryptopay.

 Webhooks will send may at least one time.